- The smaller size of our school community ensures more personal attention to each student.

 - Multiage program allows students to develop at their level of ability, receiving support or enrichment as needed.

 - Students are prepared to excel in high school, college, and all life education.
 Our students frequently become leaders in their high school and college programs.

 - Integrated technology including laptops, computer lab, and classrooms equipped with interactive whiteboards, document cameras, projectors, and video cameras.

 - Robust Parent-Teacher Organization, with the majority of families volunteering through PTO sponsored events.

-- Something for everyone – athletics, speech, band, Spanish, etc.
+- Something for everyone – athletics, speech, band, choir, Spanish, etc.

 Independent Research Evidence

 Empirical evidence in the U.S… indicates that education performance and attendance are greater in Catholic schools in contrasts to its public counter-parts.…attendance at Catholic schools in the U.S. increases the probability of completing high school or commencing college by 13%. …through comparing previous examination by private and public schools concluded that students in private education outperform those from government schools on all educational, social and economic indicators.
 Francis, Vella (1999), “Do Catholic Schools Make a Difference?”, The Journal of Human Resources (Un Wisconsin Press) Vol. 34, No. 1: 208–224